Venkimut/Cadima/README.md

 > DELETE from task_table where guid in (select guid from task_table group by guid HAVING count(guid) > 2);
 ```

-# Programming
+# II.Programming

-## 1. 1.
-Given a string of digits from [1-5], return combinations that the number would represent.
+## 1. Given a string of digits from [1-5], return combinations that the number would represent.
 The following is the mapping of numbers

 Please refer the [programming.js](https://github.com/Venkimut/Cadima/blob/master/programming.js)